 These Crab Cake Deviled Eggs are a delicious snack, or the perfect appetizer for Easter or entertaining!
-Silky smooth with generous chunks of rich lump crab and a hint of crunch from the toasted panko topping, they are highly addictive!
+Silky smooth with generous chunks of rich lump crab and a hint of crunch from the toasted panko topping, these elegant eggs are highly addictive!
 If you like crab cakes you are going to love these deviled eggs!

 This post was originally published in March 2016.
 I made edits to the photos and added a recipe video to show you how easy this is to make!
 However, the actual story and written words below in this post remain the same.